Inner-strength training tip # 14: Everything that doesn’t come into play is for a reason

 I put on an actor’s smile and applause.
 I congratulated Kevin.
 But hid my own humiliation.

-After speaking with one of my personal advisors, they said something that took the sting away….
+After speaking with one of my personal advisors, she said something that took the sting away.

 And you know what?
 6 months later, I did.
 I was grateful that I wasn’t stuck in that job.
 And so will you.